Electronic Mechanism that Quenches Field-Driven Heating as Illustrated with the Static Holstein Model: Abstract

 \section{Abstract}

-Time-dependent driving of quantum systems has emerged as a powerful tool to engineer exotic phases far from thermal equilibrium; when the drive is periodic this is called Floquet engineering.
-The presence of many-body interactions can lead to runaway heating, so that generic systems are believed to heat up until they reach a featureless infinite-temperature state.
-Finding mechanisms to slow down or even avoid this heat death is a major goal---one such mechanism is to drive toward an even distribution of electrons in momentum space.
-Here we show how such a mechanism avoids the heat death for a charge-density-wave chain in a strong dc electric field; minibands with nontrivial distribution functions develop as the current is prematurely driven to zero.
-We also show how the field strength tunes between positive, negative, or close-to-infinite effective temperatures for each miniband.
-These results suggest that nontrivial metastable distribution functions should be realized in the prethermal regime of quantum systems coupled to slow bosonic modes.
+Time-dependent driving of quantum systems has emerged as a powerful tool to engineer exotic phases far from thermal equilibrium, but in the presence of many-body interactions it also leads to runaway heating, so that generic systems are believed to heat up until they reach a featureless infinite-temperature state.
+Understanding the mechanisms by which such a heat death can be slowed down or even avoided is a major goal---one such mechanism is to drive toward an even distribution of electrons in momentum space.
+Here we show how such a mechanism avoids runaway heating for an interacting charge-density-wave chain with a macroscopic number of conserved quantities when driven by a strong dc electric field; minibands with nontrivial distribution functions develop as the current is prematurely driven to zero.
+Moreover, when approaching a zero-temperature resonance, the field strength can tune between positive, negative, or close-to-infinite effective temperatures for each miniband.
+Our results suggest that nontrivial metastable distribution functions should be realized in the prethermal regime of quantum systems coupled to slow bosonic modes.